herobrineice12/hpg-password-generator/README.md

 docker run -it --rm password-generator
 ```

-The `-it` flag sinalizes that this is an interactive application and allow you to use your keyboard during use, and the `--rm` flag automatically closes the docker application after quiting the program, avoiding resource leaking.
+The `-it` flag signals that this is an interactive application and allow you to use your keyboard during use, and the `--rm` flag automatically closes the docker application after quiting the program, avoiding resource leaking.